yomguy/DeeFuzzer/README.rst

  * Added option (ignoreerrors) to log and continue when an error occurs during station setup (@achbed #43)
  * Cleanup, better doucmentation and good ideas (@choiz #15 #16 #17 #23)
  * Various bufixes
- * Many thanks to all participants and espacially to @achbed for his **huge** work, efficiency and easy collaboration
+ * Many thanks to all participants and especially to @achbed for his **huge** work, efficiency and easy collaboration
  * Enjoy!

 0.6.6